pebll/topcap/benchmarking/BENCHMARKING.md

 - Time to complete : 25.235 s
 - Number of states : 229540
 - Time to complete : 1.643 s
+  on ThinkCenter this is 2000 states/s!!!
+(DOUBLE) (DFS 5 has 45k states!
+DFS 4 has 7.5k)

+### C++ implementation

+This.. this has NOTHING to do with python.. wow...

+Best speed on python (stickers) was ~1k states/s
+Cpp speed is...: 600k states/s !!! (x600 boost!!!)